typo3-themes/themes/Documentation/Index.rst

 -----------------------------

-If you want to make a theme with less TYPOScript as possible, you may use fluidcontent and fluidpages to make the progress easier using this libraries you just need to configure where to find the definitions of pagelayout and elements.
+If you want to make a theme with less TYPOScript as possible, you may use fluidcontent and fluidpages to make the progress easier.
+Using this libraries you just need to configure where to find the definitions of pagelayout and elements.

 This way you can built layouts with nearly no TYPOScript.

+Additionally you may use EXT:themes_fces_fluidcontent_basic to use a big and growing library of usefull content elements, which can be easily adjusted.

+You may find an example in EXT:themes_fces_fluidcontent_basic.

 Suggested Extensions and libraries
 ----------------------------------